chippie3000/TravelCompensationOverview/README.md

 This sample applications has it's scope and limitations:
 - Database used: MySQL database.
 - WampServer was used to test this application on a local machine.
-- With this application you cna not only export a csv containing an overview of the compensation per employeee per month for a particular year, but you can also use the filters available to export only data from specific 'roles' or a particular year
+- With this application you can not only export a csv containing an overview of the compensation per employeee per month for a particular year, but you can also use the filters available to export only data from specific 'roles' or a particular year
 - The filter 'Employees' has not been implemented yet!
 - The filter 'Year' is currently required and only single select is possible